Halloween: Muslim Perspectives

 Conversation between Dr. Shabir Ally and Dr. Safiyyah Ally

-Dr. Safiyyah Ally: Halloween is coming up.
+Halloween is coming up.
 Some people are going trick-or-treating, and Muslims might be interested in joining as well.
-I thought it would be interesting to discuss with you, Dr. Shabir, what Halloween is, what its origins are, and what different scholars have said about it.
+What is Halloween?
+What are its origins?
+What different scholars have said about it?

-Dr. Shabir Ally: Sure.
 Halloween now seems to be a conglomeration of many different celebrations from around the world.
 Among Christians, we have All Saints Day, and the word Halloween comes from that.
 Another way of saying All Saints Day in Old English is All Hallows, and the evening of that day is All Hallows Eve.
-All Hallows Eve gets shortened to Hallowe’en, and finally, Halloween.
+All Hallows Eve gets shortened to Halloween, and finally, Halloween.
 This is the day on which many different denominations of Christians, for example, the Anglican church, hold a service in which they pray for their departed dead.
-Of courses, we Muslims pray for our departed dead as well, and we do that very regularly in our Friday sermons and our daily prayers.
+Of course, Muslims pray for our departed dead as well, and Muslims do that very regularly in our Friday sermons and our daily prayers.
 In Mexico, The Day of the Dead occurs around the same time.

-Dr. Safiyyah: I know that many scholars have weighed in on this issue, and many of them seem to say that Muslims should stay away from Halloween.
-At the same time, I see that many Muslims are participating in Halloween.
-They're going trick-or-treating and their kids are dressing up in costumes.
-I guess because Halloween is part of our culture in Canada.
+Many scholars have weighed in on this issue, and many of them seem to say that Muslims should stay away from Halloween.
+At the same time, many Muslims are participating in Halloween.
+They're going trick-or-treating and their kids are dressing up in costumes because Halloween is part of our culture in Canada.
 Many people, especially if their kids are going to public school, will think, “it's harmless fun”.